Private Housing

 Please note that the installations of most energy efficiency measures under ECO4 Flex must be carried out by Trustmark registered businesses, who are required to adhere to the independent Publicly Available Specification (PAS) standards.
 Installers are also bound by procedures through their certification body.
 If an installer does not carry out work properly, or fails to make right where they don’t, there are existing procedures that are followed to protect the consumer.

 Customers can contact Trustmark, who can investigate whether a firm is adhering to the Trustmark Customer Charter and advise on potential next steps.
 In addition, Trustmark also have a dispute resolution process should a customer wish to lodge a complaint against a registered installer.
-For further information please visit the Trustmark website on Trustmark website.
+For further information please visit the Trustmark website on Trustmark website (opens in a new tab).

 Trustmark can also be contacted on the telephone number 0333 555 1234, or in writing to Trustmark (2005) Limited, Arena Business Centre, The Square, Basing View, Basingstoke, RG21 4EB.